windsource/evernote-markdown-sync/README.md

 ## Requirements

-1. Git must be installed on the machine
+1. Git 2.5.0 or later must be installed on the machine
 2. You must get a [developer token for your Evernote account](https://dev.evernote.com/doc/articles/dev_tokens.php)
 3. Java must be installed on the machine